 Why?
 With its coil-on-coil design and high-quality materials, the Saatva offers a great combination of resilience and support.
 The company also offers free white glove delivery including haul-away of your old mattress.

 Why not?
 Saatva does not offer a full refund if you want to return the mattress.
 Instead, they deduct $99 as a fee for return transportation of the mattress.

 The Bottom Line: for the price, this is the best option for an innerspring mattress model.
 The Saatva has the traditional strength of an innerspring support core with more modern features like micro-coils and foam support.

-Our top pick for the best hybrid mattress under $1000 is the Tuck mattress.
-The Tuck is available as a Queen for $990 before any coupons or promotions.
+Our top pick for the best hybrid mattress under $1000 is the Helix mattress.
+The Helix hybrid is priced at $995 in a Queen size before any coupons or promotions are applied.

 Latex has a reputation for being the most expensive type of mattress, which makes selecting an option for under $1000 difficult.

 One of our favorite mattresses, the Sleep on Latex Pure Green mattress, can be purchased for under $1000 in some configurations (for example, the 9” model in the Soft firmness option), but other configurations, including Medium and Firm choices, go above $1000.
 If a sale or promotion is offered, other models may come under the $1000 price tag as well.